 Proofreading is the process/technique of analyzing the final draft of a written piece to make sure:

-Proofreading originally refers to newspapers, where the editors check errors in the text and all this done on a computer.
+Proofreading originally refers to newspapers, where the editors check errors in the text, and all this is done on a computer.

 Proofread copy should have these following features:

-- Its must be free from all types of errors
+- It must be free from all types of errors.

 - Should be ready to be published

-It’s not “to” (too) late to order A Cookie!
+It’s not “too” (too) late to order A Cookie!

 The punctuation also makes all the difference, And sometimes your eyes play tricks too and skip the basic mistakes.
-There are many online tools (browser extension) like Grammarly and “Online Text Correction” through which you can easily identify and remove the grammatical mistakes.
+There are many online tools (browser extension) like Grammarly and “Online Text Correction” to easily identify and remove grammatical mistakes.
 In some cases, you can use Microsoft word’s built-in spelling and grammar checking feature to identify and remove the spelling and grammatical mistakes accordingly.

-the bottom line is, you still need to take a deep dive after you finished writing to create a errors free final draft.
+The bottom line is, you still need to take a deep dive after you finished writing to create errors in the free final draft.